The mission of the Mukilteo Police Department is to provide professional police service for and with the community.

 MAINTAINING AN ELIGIBILITY LIST IN THE EVENT OF A VACANCY.

 Applicants must have successfully completed the Washington State Criminal Justice Training Commission Basic Law Enforcement Academy and hold a current certificate, or an equivalent from another state.
-Applicants from outside the State...
+Applicants from outside the State of ...
 Read more...

 View All Employment Opportunities...